connext/documentation/docs/developers/guides/chain-abstraction.md

 console.log(poolFee);
 ```

-#### `getXCallCallData`
+### `getXCallCallData`

 The `getXCallCallData` function generates calldata to be passed into `xcall`.
-This is the "outer" calldata that contains encoded "inner" calldata for a swap and a forward call to a target contract on the destination domain.
+This is the "outer" calldata that contains encoded "inner" calldata which specifies the swap plus the forward call to a target contract on the destination domain.

 ```ts
 export const getXCallCallData = async (